What is Mindful Creativity?

 Courses and workshops

 1. Mindful Creativity 6-week course: Nourish your Heart, Soul and Imagination This is a great foundational course to introduce you to the practice of Mindful Creativity.
-In 2023, I’m offering this in Term 4 at Wellington Community College.
-This is an evening course, 2 hours per week on a Wednesday evening.
-This course is alo coming online soon – stay tuned!
-Find out more about this course.
+This will be offered in 2024 as an online course – stay tuned for more information!

 Mindful Creativity Musings